Christmas Cantata

 More info

-After his time at Cambridge Andrew went on to the Royal College of Music to study composition with Herbert Howells and singing with Gordon Clinton.
-He began teaching, to finance himself, firstly in a rough Secondary Modern School and later at Thames Valley Grammar School, where he wrote for his pupils his Christmas Cantata opus 4.
+After his time at Cambridge, Andrew went on to the Royal College of Music to study composition with Herbert Howells and singing with Gordon Clinton.
+He began teaching, to finance himself, firstly in a rough Secondary Modern School and later at Thames Valley Grammar School, where he wrote for his pupils his Christmas Cantata Opus 4.
 (Although Andrew wrote a lot of music before and during Cambridge, he counted his opus numbers from his time with Herbert Howells).

 I went to the first performance, which Andrew directed.
 I wasn't the only one to be 'knocked out' by this amazing work: audience and pupils alike loved it.
 I sat next to Frank, Andrew’s father, who was very impressed.
 The pupils loved performing it too.
 I sat in the audience with a very cheap cassette player on my lap.
 This old recording (unfortunately muffled) can heard here.